 The Human Rights Act 2019 (Qld)

-The operational provisions of the Human Rights Act 2019 (Qld) (HR Act) commence on 1 January 2020 and set out human rights in twenty-three sections.
+The operational provisions of the Human Rights Act 2019 (Qld) (HR Act) commenced on 1 January 2020 and set out human rights in twenty-three sections.
 Subject to some exceptions, it will be unlawful for a public entity6 to make a decision or take an action that is not compatible with human rights, or to make a decision and fail to give proper consideration to relevant human rights.7

 These exceptions include that the public entity could not reasonably have acted differently or made a different decision because of another law.8 Human rights may also be limited where that limit is justified and reasonable.9